 Natural selection can directly contribute to the origin of species (Coyne and Orr 2004).
 This largely occurs because populations fix different alleles during the process of adaptation that, when combined, cause hybrids to suffer reduced fitness.
 Divergent natural selection favours different alleles in different populations, and the fixation of these different alleles leads to hybrids that are maladapted to either parental environment (Hatfield and Schluter 1999; Schluter 2000).
 Parallel natural selection, by contrast, favours the same alleles in different populations.
 Although parallel selection may favour the same alleles, allopatric population may encounter alternative adaptive alleles due to chance processes in which mutations occur in the population (Mani and Clarke 1990).
 Through this ‘mutation-order’ pathway, parallel natural selection can lead to the evolution of reproductive isolation (hereafter RI) if these alternative alleles are incompatible in hybrids (Schluter 2009).
 To this end, identifying the mechanisms through which natural selection drives the evolution of RI is a central pillar of speciation research.

 Empirical evidence suggests that divergent natural selection generates reproductive isolation more readily than parallel selection.
 The strongest evidence comes from a meta-analysis conducted by Shafer and Wolf (2013), who found that ecological divergence between taxa directly explained neutral divergence when controlling for isolation by distance.
 This result of widespread ‘isolation-by-ecology’ in natural populations indicates that ecological divergence between taxa directly leads to reduced gene flow and/or increased RI.
 This evidence, while valuable, is strictly correlative and the causality could easily be reversed.
 For example, data from both Riesch et al. (2017) and Stuart et al. (2017) suggest that gene flow constrains ecological divergence between populations.
-Theoretical studies can shed light on the conditions under which divergent and parallel selection leads to the evolution of RI.
+By sidestepping issues of correlation, theoretical studies can shed light on the conditions under which divergent and parallel selection cause the evolution of RI.

 Several theoretical studies have investigated the link between parallel and divergent adaptation and the evolution of reproductive isolation.
 The most relevant study is that of Chevin et al. (2014), who found that the rate at which ‘intrinsic’ incompatibilities accumulate between allopatric populations is identical when they adapt to the same optimum (i.e., mutation-order speciation) or different optima (i.e., ecological speciation).
 This conclusion does not predict the positive correlation between ecological divergence and gene flow (Shafer and Wolf 2013) or components of reproductive isolation (Funk et al. 2006) that have been documented in a wide range of natural populations.

-To date, most models of ‘speciation-by-selection’ have assumed that all adaptation comes from random de novo mutations.
-This assumption is likely valid for tests of adaptation in laboratory experiments where founding populations lack variation (Elena and Lenski 2003), or when considering evolutionary change over long timescales.
+To date, most models of ‘speciation-by-selection’ (including Chevin et al. 2014) have assumed that all adaptation comes from random de novo mutations.
+This assumption is likely valid for tests of adaptation in laboratory experiments where founding populations lack variation (Elena and Lenski 2003), or when considering large evolutionary changes over long timescales.
 In natural populations, however, much adaptation, especially during the short term, proceeds via the sorting of existing, ancestral, standing genetic variation (hereafter SGV) (Barrett and Schluter 2008).
 The ability to adapt from standing genetic variation permits independent populations to fix identical alleles during adaptation.
 Indeed, a recent survey estimated that between 32 % and 55 % QTL are reused in populations adapting to parallel selection (Conte et al. 2012).
 Parallel genetic evolution is expected to lower the ease with which parallel natural selection leads to speciation (Schluter and Conte 2009), because incompatibilities are less likely to arise if populations undergo parallel genetic adaptation.